awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  As you monitor or tune cluster performance, you need to decide whether parallel query is being used in the appropriate contexts\.
 You might adjust the database schema, settings, SQL queries, or even the cluster topology and application connection settings to take advantage of this feature\.

- To check if a query is using parallel query, check the query execution plan \(known as the "explain plan"\) by running the [EXPLAIN](https://dev.mysql.com/doc/refman/5.6/en/execution-plan-information.html) statement\.
+ To check if a query is using parallel query, check the query execution plan \(also known as the "explain plan"\) by running the [EXPLAIN](https://dev.mysql.com/doc/refman/5.6/en/execution-plan-information.html) statement\.
 For examples of how SQL statements, clauses, and expressions affect `EXPLAIN` output for parallel query, see [How Parallel Query Works with SQL Constructs](#aurora-mysql-parallel-query-sql)\.

- The following example demonstrates the difference between a traditional explain plan and a parallel query plan\.
+ The following example demonstrates the difference between a traditional execution plan and a parallel query plan\.
 This query is Query 3 from the TPC\-H benchmark\.
 Many of the sample queries throughout this section use the tables from the TPC\-H dataset\.

 ```
 SELECT l_orderkey,